 - Practice gratitude.
 Having to wait for something can be annoying.
 Start to think about waiting as a good thing.
 Take that time to observe your surroundings and think about what you are grateful for in that moment.
 For who you are, how you are feeling in that moment, and for loved ones.
 Write down one good thing that happened each day.
 Read your list regularly to appreciate your current life.

 - Forgive.
 If there is someone in your past that hurt you, forgive.
-If not you will focuse to the past and suffer.
-Write the person a letter or talk to the person about how her past actions.
-You don’t have to send the letter, but it will help you stop blaming this person and help you move toward the present.
+If not you will focuse on the past and suffer.
+Write the person a letter or talk to the person about her past actions.
+You don’t have to send the letter, but it will help you stop blaming this person and help you to move toward the present.

 - Focus on happy things.
 Adapting an optimistic realistic lifestyle has a big influence.
 Living in the moment can be a challenge if you are in a bad mood.

 - Meditate.
 Find a quiet spot and get comfortable.
 Close your eyes and concentrate on your breathing.
 As you focus on your breathing, try not to get distracted by your thoughts.
 Just let them happen and pass by.
 Without opening your eyes, observe the world around you.
 Pay attention to how you feel as well.
 What do you hear?
 What do you smell?
 How do you feel? physically? emotionally?